 - Minerals Planning Policy Wales requires the maintenance of Landbanks which are a stock of planning permissions for extraction.
 Previously, econometric forecasting has predicted the likely demand for minerals for a given period and this has been allocated to individual mineral planning authorities, largely on the basis of past production.
 This approach has been considered to be unreliable and unsustainable.
 The new approach requires the production of a Regional Technical Statement (RTS) which assumes only low growth in the use of primary aggregates and allocates the production to individual mineral planning authorities on the basis of environmental capacity.
 It is assumed that any additional growth in demand will be met from secondary or recycled aggregate, although there are indications that alternative sources of aggregates have limited potential for growth (RTS). - 6.2 The RTS requires Blaenau Gwent to make a resource allocation of 3Mt.
-A recent extension at Trefil Quarry made a resource allocation of 2.24Mt bringing the current tonnage available at the site to 3.006Mt (2008 return).
-As a result of this extension Blaenau Gwent has 3Mt of resource available.
+A recent extension at Trefil Quarry made a resource allocation of 2.24Mt thus to meet the RTS requirement Blaenau Gwent planning authority needs to make a resource allocation of 0.76Mt.
+However, to meet MTAN1 paragraph 49 requirements the Plan is required to provide a 10-year landbank during the entire plan period.
+As at 2009 Blaenau Gwent had a 15.63 year supply based on past extraction rates which means that at the end of the Plan period there would be a shortfall of 6.37 years.